cherezoff - stock.adobe.com

 “We needed to implement a globally scalable system to give us that consistency, and to leverage the advances in data science and make sure we’re making the best decisions on a daily basis,” he added.

-One of the tools that Scimone’s team created was the Inverse Risk Matrix, a real-time dashboard to help Dell executives make sense of the multitude of data about the Covid-19 coronavirus and safely guide employees’ return to the workplace.
+One of the tools Scimone’s team created was the Inverse Risk Matrix, a real-time dashboard to help Dell executives make sense of the multitude of data about the Covid-19 coronavirus and safely guide employees’ return to the workplace.

 Besides computing an overall risk score across 188 countries where Dell operates, Scimone said the tool also uses linear regression analysis to monitor trends and is increasingly being enhanced with predictive capabilities to gain deeper insights that will guide decision-making.

-“This enables our joint team, with representation from HR, sales, government affairs, security and every part of the company, to look at the same data using the same tool, backed by hard data science and medical intelligence,” Scimone said.
+“This enables our joint team, with representation from HR, sales, government affairs, security and every part of the company, to look at the same data using the same tool, backed by hard data science and medical intelligence,” he said.
 “This ensures our decisions are consistent, data-driven and informed.”

-Scimone said the tool and its data model have also been shared with Dell’s partners and customers that are driving efforts to protect the health and safety of their own employees.
+The tool and its data model have also been shared with Dell’s partners and customers that are driving efforts to protect the health and safety of their own employees.

 But even as Dell Technologies starts to reopen its offices, it will continue to provide employees with workplace flexibility.

-“I don’t think every company can hit the 90% remote work environment like we have,” said Amit Midha, president for Asia-Pacific and Japan at Dell Technologies, stressing the importance of having a connected workplace policy and infrastructure that offer workers a choice of where they would like to work, if their job scope permits.
+“I don’t think every company can hit the 90% remote work environment like we have,” said Amit Midha, president for Asia-Pacific and Japan at Dell Technologies, stressing the importance of having a connected workplace policy and infrastructure that offer staff a choice of where they would like to work, if their job scope permits.